szhcoco/Investigation-on-Cheese-and-Calories/README.md

 ### Missingness Dependency

-In this part, we will examine the missingness dependency between columns, using permutation tests.
+In this part, we will examine the missingness dependency between `rating` and the other two columns, using permutation tests.

-#### MAR
 The first two columns that we want to focus on are `calories` and `rating`, and we want to determine whether the missingness in `rating` is dependent on distribution of `calories`.

 **Null Hypothesis**: the distribution of  `calories` is the same when `rating` is missing and not missing.